aptible/cloud-api-clients/clients/go/docs/UtilitiesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetUserRoleApiV1DebugUserRoleMiddlewareCheckGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetUserRoleRequest struct via the builder pattern

 Name | Type | Description  | Notes